CareyCilyok/NinetyNine/README.md

 object ball must be replaced as close as possible to its original position.
 Driving an object ball off the table on any shot (except on the break) is a foul and ends the player’s inning.
 An un-pocketed object ball is considered to be driven off the table if it comes to rest anywhere other than the playing surface.
+Un-pocketed balls occuring on the break shot will be spotted.